dotnet/designs/proposed/local-sdk-global-json.md

 This design requires us to only change the host resolver.
 That means other tooling like Visual Studio, VS Code, MSBuild, etc ... would transparently benefit from this change.
-Repositories could update global.json to have `additionalPaths` support `.dotnet` and Visual Studio would automatically find it without any design changes.
+Repositories could update global.json to have `paths` support `.dotnet` and Visual Studio would automatically find it without any design changes.

 ## Considerations